Recover From Betrayal

 Edward had gone for a massage and got a “happy ending.”
 When Carolyn found out, she was furious, repulsed, disgusted, and sickened to her core.
 Meanwhile, Edward was overcome with guilt and burdened by the weight of his actions.

-Adding fuel to the fire, Edward and Carolyn are a deeply religious couple, and his confession brought feelings of overwhelming betrayal and hurt, especially given the strong values they both held.
+Adding fuel to the fire, Edward and Carolyn are a deeply religious couple, and his confession brought feelings of overwhelming betrayal and hurt, especially given the strong values they both hold.

 After a few months of focused therapy, Edward and Carolyn felt ready to conclude their sessions.
 They reported feeling stronger and more connected, having worked through the worst of the pain.
 I’m pleased to know they’re continuing on a positive path forward.